Menu

 return {"subjects": subjects}

-Here’s the routing function that creates the fan-out.
-It reads state["subjects"] and returns one Send per subject.
-Each Send targets the "generate_joke" node with a JokeState containing that single subject.
+Now the routing function — the true map step.
+It loops over state["subjects"] and builds one Send per entry.
+Each Send targets the "generate_joke" node and carries a JokeState with that single subject.

 def map_to_jokes(state: OverallState) -> list[Send]: